Skip to content

 Question 1: Your organization is designing a multi-cluster mesh across two data centers (Active and Standby).
 The network team wants to minimize the number of control planes to manage, but the architecture board is concerned about single points of failure.
 How do Primary-Remote and Multi-Primary topologies differ in addressing these concerns, and which would you recommend for this specific Active/Standby scenario?

 In the Primary-Remote topology, one cluster hosts the centralized control plane (Istiod), and the other cluster’s Envoy proxies connect across the network to retrieve their configurations.
 This significantly reduces management overhead since there is only one control plane to maintain, but introduces a single point of failure if the primary cluster experiences an outage.
 Multi-Primary addresses this by running an independent Istiod in every cluster, ensuring that each environment can continue operating autonomously even if network connectivity between data centers is lost.
-For an Active/Standby architecture, Primary-Remote is often recommended because the Standby data center is inherently dependent on the Active one anyway, and managing a single control plane simplifies disaster recovery workflows.
+For an Active/Standby architecture, Primary-Remote is often recommended because the Standby data center is inherently dependent on the Active one anyway, and managing a single control plane simplifies disaster recovery workflows without adding unnecessary complexity.

 Question 2: Two development teams merge their independent Kubernetes clusters into a multi-cluster Istio mesh.
 They configure cross-cluster service discovery, but all cross-cluster traffic immediately fails with TLS handshake errors.
 Based on how mTLS establishes trust, what is the root cause of this failure, and how must they reconfigure their certificate authorities to fix it?